 RTE 12 1 C - Introduction

-The Right of Children to Free and Compulsory Education (RTE) Act, 2009 mandates a minimum reservation of 25% seats in entry-level classes (LKG and Grade 1) of private unaided schools for children belonging to Disadvantaged Groups (DG), Weaker Sections (WS) and Disadvantaged Special Groups (DGS).
+The Right of Children to Free and Compulsory Education (RTE) Act, 2009 mandates a minimum reservation of 25% seats in entry-level classes (LKG and Grade 1) of private, unaided non- minority schools for children belonging to Disadvantaged Groups (DG), Weaker Sections (WS) and Disadvantaged Special Groups (DGS).
 This provision promotes inclusion and diversity in classrooms.
-Children between the age of 3 and 4 can apply for L.K.G and the age of 5 can apply for Grade 1 classes.
+Children between the age of 3 and 4 can apply for L.K.G and between the age of 5 and 6 can apply for Grade 1 classes.

 The intention behind this provision is to ensure all stakeholders share the obligation of guaranteeing free and compulsory education to children.
 This Section is also the only provision in the RTE Act which talks about social integration at the school level and attempts to convert educational institutions into inclusive spaces.
 Such inclusive schools will ensure every child brings something different to the table, hence enriching the school community and creating a more democratic learning environment.